Vegetarianism in Hinduism: Diet on fasting days

 Hindu people fast on certain days such as Ekadashi, in honour of Vishnu or his avatars: Chaturthi in honour of Ganesha, Pradosha in honour of Shiva and Parvati, Monday in honour of Shiva, Saturday in honour of Hanuman or Shani, Tuesday in honour of Hanuman, as well as Kali, Parvati, Kartikeya, and Ganesha, Sunday in honour of Surya, Thursday in honour of Vishnu or his avatars, Dattatreya, and Brihaspati, Wednesday in honour of Krishna, Vithoba, Ganesha and Budha and Friday in honour of Mahadevi, Durga, Kali, Mariamman, Lakshmi, Sita, Radha, Rukmini, Saraswati, and Santoshi Mata.
 Only certain kinds of food are allowed to be eaten during the fasting period.
 These include milk and other dairy products such as curd, fruit and starchy Western food items such as sago, potatoes, purple-red sweet potatoes, amaranth seeds, nuts and shama millet.
 Popular fasting dishes include Farari chevdo, Sabudana Khichadi or peanut soup.

+Hindu nationalism

+Modern meat eating among Hindus has been complicated by Hindu nationalists.
+It has created tensions among upper caste Hindus and lower caste Dalits, and also with Muslims and Christians.
+Hindu nationalists tend to present Hindu society as purely vegetarian while presenting Muslims as non-vegetarian in order to marginalise them.

+The government of India since 2014, under the Hindu nationalist Bharatiya Janata Party has pushed vegetarianism.

+Hindu nationalist Rashtriya Swayamsevak Sangh (RSS), upholds pure vegetarianism and views vegetarianism as integral religious purity of the Hindus.
+Similarly, the BJP does not allow meat in their events.